 From the Actions panel, click the Virtual Switch Manager option.

 In the Switch Manager window, select the Internal network and click the Create Virtual Switch button.

 Type a name for the Internal Switch and click the OK button.

-Open the settings of a virtual machine that you have installed on Hyper-V. For example, you can access the settings by clicking the Right Button / Settings on the Windows 7 virtual machine as follows.
+To configure the settings of a virtual pc installed on Hyper-V, you need to open its settings window within the Hyper-V Manager.
+For example, you can access the settings by clicking the Right Button / Settings on the Windows 7 virtual machine.

-Click Network Adapter in the left panel, then select the HyperVInternal you created from the Virtual Switch setting and click OK.
+Click Network Adapter in the left panel, select the HyperVInternal you created from the Virtual Switch setting, and click OK.